pgj/freebsd-wifibox/README.md

 it up.

 The `RECOVERY_METHOD` variable can be used to tell in which way Wifibox should be revived on a suspend/resume pair of events.

-The default value is `restart_vmm`, which means that guest will be stopped, and the `vmm(4)` kernel module will be reloaded then the guest will be restarted on resume.
-Another option is `suspend_guest`, which will stop only the guest on suspend and then start it again on resume.
-The recovery mechanism itself could be disabled by setting this value to be empty.
+- The default value is `restart_vmm`, which means that guest will be stopped, and the `vmm(4)` kernel module will be reloaded then the guest will be restarted on resume.
+- Another option is `suspend_guest`, which will stop the only guest on suspend and then start it again on resume.
+- Finally, there is `suspend_vmm`, which will stop both the guest and unload the `vmm(4)` kernel module on suspend and implement the reverse on resume.
+- The recovery mechanism itself could be disabled by setting this value to be empty.

 ## Documentation